wjohnald/d3-simple-histogram/README.md

 # Simple Histogram

-This class will consume data and plot a simple SVG histogram.
+This class will consume an array of data and plot a simple SVG histogram.

 ### What does simple mean?